exentio/twitter-to-pixiv-migration/README.md

 The display name and bio are saved for other kinds of scraping, like emails or fediverse handles.
 I'm particularly interested in the latter but I don't know if I have the patience to implement it.
+I will try to take them from Skeb tho.